bosson/balancebook/README.md

 Balance book is a ledger/book keeping software for small business, that aims to provide overview in a firendly environment.

-Frontend uses jquerymobile and xslt transforms.
+app uses angular and is derivative from angular-seed "npm install" and "npm start" and browse http://localhost:8000/app/

 Apiary is used to design the backend API at http://docs.balancebook.apiary.io/

 Backends are implement the in different frameworks such as: